metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 		files are in CADCommonFuncdtions and name with a prefix cc_.
 Passed CadFactoryAbstract to CreateAssemblyViaInputFile.
 Other general refactoring.

-v1.5.22.0 	10/4/2017 CAD_033_Refactor_and_Add_Some_of_the_Generic_CAD_Interfaces, Reworked the argument parsers from
+v1.5.22.0 	11/2/2017 CAD_033_Refactor_and_Add_Some_of_the_Generic_CAD_Interfaces, Reworked the argument parsers from
 		a single parser for CreateAssembly, MetaLink, and Extract_ACM to separate parsers with only the arguments that apply to the particular application.
 Created IEnvironment::setupCADEnvironment functions.
+		Corrected an error with constraining parts via coordinates systems.

 Known Defects
 -------------